How Insurance Companies Assess Car Damage After an Accident

 Don't Accept the First Estimate Blindly

 The insurer's initial estimate is a starting point — not a final offer.
 Get at least one independent repair shop estimate and compare.
 If there's a significant gap, you have grounds to negotiate.
+For guidance on disputing a settlement, see our full car insurance settlement dispute guide.

 Supplemental Claims for Hidden Damage

-This is where supplemental claims come in.
-Here's how the process works:
+Here's how the supplemental claim process works:

 1. Shop identifies additional damage during disassembly and documents it with photos and a revised estimate